-Adjusts and operates surveying instruments, such as laser and electronic distance-measuring equipment.
-Makes sketches, compiles notes, and enters data into computers.
+Adjusts and operates surveying instruments, such as the theodolite and electronic distance-measuring equipment, and compiles notes, makes sketches and enters data into computers.

 This career is part of the Architecture and Construction cluster Design/Pre-Construction pathway.